The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: Conclusions

 In this paper we present a novel implementation of chemical enrichment in hydrodynamical, cosmological simulations, which considers the production of $\alpha-$ and neutron-capture elements, and their distribution into the interstellar medium during SNII explosions.
 The novel aspect of our work is twofold: first, we use chemical yields which consider the impact of the rotation of massive stars at low metallicity \citep{Cescutti14,Cescutti15} and, second, we consider the differential enrichment due to the different life-times of stars of different mass within the massive star range.
 In other words, we do not use IMF weighted yields for core collapse SNe.
 This means that the star particles of the simulations, which represent a mix of individual stars with given masses, {\it explode} in several episodes rather than at a single time, as usually done in this type of numerical studies.
 This might produce small variations in the overall chemical properties of galaxies; however, it has a critical role for the oldest/most metal-poor stars which are severely affected by the early enrichment stages, a point which we demonstrated here.

 The main aim of the work was to investigate whether our model can reproduce the different scatter levels for the abundance ratios of the $\alpha-$ and neutron-capture elements, as suggested by observations of old stars in our Galaxy.
-We focused on the abundance ratios and scatter of the $\alpha-$elements O, Si and Mg, and of the neutron-capture elements Ba, Eu and Sr, relative to the Fe abundance, and compared the predictions of simulations that assumed either one or multiple explosions per star particle -- i.e. the ``single explosion'' (SE) and ``multiple explosions'' (ME) models.
-All simulations of this work assumed, for the ME model, a number of 5 explosions per SNII event, in order to avoid large numerical overcosts.
+We focused on the abundance ratios and scatter of the neutron-capture elements Ba, Eu and Sr, and the $\alpha-$elements O, Si and Mg, relative to the Fe abundance, and compared the predictions of simulations that assumed either one or multiple explosions per star particle -- i.e. the ``single explosion'' (SE) and ``multiple explosions'' (ME) models.
+All simulations of this work assumed, for the ME model, a number of 5 explosions per SNII event.
+With this choice, we can properly describe the enrichment of the ISM avoiding large numerical overcosts.

 Our implementation is grafted onto the {\sc gadget3} code \citep{Springel08} with the sub-grid modules of \cite{S05,S06} for cooling, star formation, chemical enrichment and feedback from supernova (type II and Ia) explosions.
-As the current work focuses on the chemical abundances of the old stellar population, which are mainly determined by the products of SNII explosions, we have switched off the module for SNIa (as well as the \citealt{Poulhazan18} extensions for AGB stars) in all simulations presented here.
+As the current work focuses on the chemical abundances of the old stellar population, which are mainly determined by the products of SNII explosions, we have switched off the module for SNIa, as well as the \citealt{Poulhazan18} extensions for AGB stars, in all simulations presented here.